 –John F. Kennedy

-Join us for free classes, educational programs, special installations, and family activities that examine the basic principles of our American Constitution and democratic institutions.
+Join us all year long for free classes, public programs, exhibitions, and family activities that examine the basic principles of our American Constitution and democratic institutions.

 FREE CLASSES FOR GREEN CARD HOLDERS

-Since summer 2017, free civics and history classes are available to help green card holders prepare for the United States Citizenship and Immigration Services naturalization exam.
-Courses take place on-site at the New-York Historical Society on Saturdays and weekday evening.
+Led by expert Museum educators, civics and history classes are available to help green card holders prepare for the U.S. Citizenship and Immigration Services naturalization exam.
+Through these courses, which take place at the New-York Historical Society on Saturdays and weekday evenings, participants learn about pivotal moments in U.S. history by examining objects and documents from our collections.
 In addition, New-York Historical offers off-site classes at community organizations and schools across the five boroughs.
-Through these courses, made possible by generous grants from the Ford Foundation, The JPB Foundation, the Mellon Foundation and the New York Community Trust, participants learn about pivotal moments in U.S. history by examining objects and documents from our collections.

 ONLINE QUIZ: THINK YOU COULD PASS THE NATURALIZATION EXAM?

-The United States Citizenship and Immigration Services naturalization exam comprises 10 random questions chosen from a total of 100—can you answer just six correctly?
+The U.S. Citizenship and Immigration Services naturalization exam comprises 10 random questions chosen from a total of 100—can you answer just six correctly?
 Take our online quiz to find out!

 This quiz features questions from the naturalization exam paired with objects from our Museum and Library collections to create key connections and context in American history using object-based learning.

-In addition to our annual Children's History Book Prize, this year we're pleased to recognize a new award that speaks to history, issues, and personal stories of immigrants in the United States.
+In 2017, we introduced the New Americans Children's History Book to recognize literature that share the personal stories of immigrants throughout American history.
 The inaugural winner, It Ain't So Awful, Falafel by Firoozeh Dumas, is a unique portrait of a young Iranian girl’s adjustment to life in this country as she and her family face prejudice.
-Learn more about the New Americans Children's History Book Prize and this year's winner.